lonelyplanet/wp-rizzo/README.md

 It hooks into the wp_head and wp_footer functions to output the HTML content.

-Since WordPress doesn't have a function like wp_footer for the body, I had to use output buffering to enable automatically inserting the body header into the html.
+Since WordPress doesn't have a function like wp_footer for the body, I had to use output buffering to automatically insert the body header into the html.

 ## Features